TheSoneHub/viralScript/README.md

 3.  **Receive Your Script:** The complete script will be automatically generated and placed into the Editor.
 4.  **Refine and Edit:** You can now edit the script directly in the editor or have a conversation with the AI to make revisions (e.g., "make the hook shorter" or "suggest a different CTA").

-## Local development, proxy server & tests (added)
+## Local development & tests (Netlify Functions)

-This repository includes a small local proxy server and unit tests to make development safer and easier.
+This repo uses Netlify Functions as the server-side proxy.
+The frontend is already wired to `/.netlify/functions/generate` and the function lives in `netlify/functions/generate.js`.

 ### Run unit tests